 Leaves of absence granted under this policy are unpaid.
 Absence based on the employee’s own serious health condition or due to the birth of a child may qualify as paid leave under the Enron’s Sick Leave Policy.

-Employee Notice RequirementsRequirements by the Company
+Requirements by the Company

 Before granting a leave of absence and while on leave of absence, the Company reserves the right to require one or more of the following: